oss-review-toolkit/ort/docs/config-file-package-configuration-yml.md

 ## Command Line

-ORT offers two different ways to use package configurations:

-- A single configuration `.yml` containing an array with each entry defining the configuration for one package.
-- A directory with configuration files with one file for each configured package/provenance combination.

-Note that in both of the above options only one package configuration can exist for a package/provenance combination.

-### Using a Package Configuration Directory

-By default, ORT uses a directory with configuration files for each *package id* located at `$ORT_CONFIG_DIR/package-configurations/`.
+ORT consumes package configuration from a so-called "package configuration directory" which is searched recursively for `.yml` files.
+Each such file must contain exactly one package configuration and there must not be more than one package configuration for any package/provenance combination within that directory.
+The default location is `$ORT_CONFIG_DIR/package-configurations/`.
 To use a custom location you can pass it to the `--package-configuration-dir` option of the _evaluator_: